thehyve/metatree/charts/fairspace/README.md

-# A Helm chart for Fairspace
+# A Helm chart for Metatree

-See the [Fairspace documentation](../README.md#kubernetes-and-helm) for instructions on how to install Fairspace on Kubernetes with helm.
+See the [Metatree documentation](../README.md#kubernetes-and-helm) for instructions on how to install Metatree on Kubernetes with helm.